Puzzle Bobble: Gameplay

 At the start of each round, the rectangular playing arena contains a prearranged pattern of colored "bubbles".
 At the bottom of the screen, the player controls a device called a "pointer", which aims and fires bubbles up the screen.
 The color of bubbles fired is randomly generated and chosen from the colors of bubbles still left on the screen.

 The objective of the game is to clear all the bubbles from the arena without any bubble crossing the bottom line.
 Bubbles will fire automatically if the player remains idle.
 After clearing the arena, the next round begins with a new pattern of bubbles to clear.
 The arcade version of the game consists of 30 levels.
 The fired bubbles travel in straight lines (possibly bouncing off the sidewalls of the arena), stopping when they touch other bubbles or reach the top of the arena.
 If a bubble touches identically colored bubbles, forming a group of three or more, those bubbles—as well as any bubbles hanging from them—are removed from the field of play, and points are awarded.
 After every few shots, the "ceiling" of the playing arena drops downwards slightly, along with all the bubbles stuck to it.
 The number of shots between each drop of the ceiling is influenced by the number of bubble colors remaining.
 The closer the bubbles get to the bottom of the screen, the faster the music plays and if they cross the line at the bottom then the game is over.

 Release

 Two different versions of the original game were released.
 Puzzle Bobble was originally released in Japan in June 1994 by Taito, running on Taito B System hardware (with the preliminary title Bubble Buster).
 On December 21, 1994, it was released on SNK's Neo Geo MVS arcade system in Japan and North America; this version is almost identical aside from being in stereo and having some different sound effects and translated text.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.